-- 1. If unit is equipped with the PowerZoneTM controller, verify main circuit breaker is OFF.
-Otherwise, verify key switch is set to OFF. - 2.
-Verify circuit breakers are switched OFF (O). - 3.
-Disconnect negative (-) terminal on battery. - 4.
-Attach a "Do Not Start" sign to control panel.
-This will notify others the unit is being serviced and reduce the chance of others inadvertently trying to operate the unit.
+If unit is equipped with the Power Zone-DLA controller, verify the main circuit breaker is OFF.
+Otherwise, verify the key switch is in the OFF position.

+- 2. Verify the circuit breakers are switched OFF (O). - 3.
+Disconnect the negative (-) terminal on the battery. - 4.
+Attach a "Do Not Start" sign to the control panel.
+This will notify everyone that the unit is being serviced and will reduce the chance of someone inadvertently trying to start the unit.